singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #520.
 16.14   You can't truly try all possible lines in the world-that's infinite.
 But you know that a "best" line must intersect at least two points.
 Can you connect each pair of points?
 Can you check if each line is indeed the best line?
 - #521.
 16.26   Can we just process the expression from left to right?
 Why might this fail?
 - #522.
 17.10   Start with a brute force solution.
 Can you just check each value to see if it's the majority element?
 - #523.
 16.10   Solution 2: Observe that people are "fungible".
 It doesn't matter who was born and when they died.
 All you  need is a list of birth years and death years.
-This might make the ques­ tion of how you sort the list of people easier.
+This might make the question of how you sort the list of people easier.
 - #524.
 16.25   First scope the problem.
 What are the features you would want?
 - #525.
 17.24   Can you do any sort of precomputation to make computing the sum of a submatrix O(1)?
 - #526.
 17.16   Recursive solution: The runtime of your memoization approach should be O(N), with O(N) space.